Keeper-Security/Commander/README.md

 ${user_name}           User full name
 ```

+### Password Retrieval API

+A common use case for Commander is pulling credentials from the vault to replace hard-coded passwords, and to automate processes within CI/CD pipelines.
+The recommended architecture is to isolate vault access to specific "service account" vaults in order to limit access.
+Follow the process below:

+1. Create a separate "service account" vault for each set of records that the service needs access to.

+2. Set a strong master password, 2FA and role enforcement policy on each vault.

+3. Share records (either direct share or shared folder) from the source vault to the service account vault.

+Once configured, you can simply authenticate to Commander using the service accounts.
+By isolating the vaults to only contain a set of shared records, you will be limiting the exposure if the process or server becomes compromised.
+Note that a unique and valid email address must be used for each service account.

 ### Targeted Password Rotations & Plugins

 Keeper Commander can communicate to internal and external systems for the purpose of rotating a password and synchronizing the change to your Keeper Vault.
 We accomplish this by associating a Keeper record with a physical system through the use of custom fields.
 For example, you might want to rotate your MySQL password, Active Directory password and local Administrator password automatically.
 To support a plugin, simply add a set of **custom field** values to the Keeper record.
 The custom field values tell Commander which plugin to use, and what system to communicate with when rotating the password.
 To modify your Keeper record to include custom fields, login to Keeper on the [Web Vault](https://keepersecurity.com/vault) or [Keeper Desktop](https://keepersecurity.com/download.html) app.